 Suicide prevention working group

-Head: Jun.-Prof. Dr biol. hum.
+Head: Prof. Dr biol. hum.
 Nathalie Oexle

 The Suicide Prevention Working Group at the Department of Psychiatry and Psychotherapy II and the Section of Public Mental Health generally focuses on research into the psychosocial determinants of suicidal behaviour and on the development and evaluation of suitable suicide prevention measures.
 Our current research projects aim to increase social acceptance of suicidal behaviour among those affected and their relatives.
 The aim is to improve quality of life and the willingness to seek help - and not least to prevent suicides.
 A central component of the suicide prevention working group is the BMBF junior research group EMIRA, which focusses on the development and evaluation of innovative technical options for suicide prevention among young people.

-Jun.-Prof. Dr. biol. hum.
+Prof. Dr. biol. hum.
 Nathalie Oexle

-Suicide Prevention Working Group
+Head of the Suicide Prevention Working Group

 Ongoing projects